chocolatey/docs/input/en-us/guides/usage/install-upgrade-package-without-scripts.md

 Your command could be:

-`choco install firefox -n -y --version 1.8.0`
+`choco install firefox --skip-automation-scripts -y --version 1.8.0`

 **Recommendation**: Ask the maintainer to update the package.
 Don't allow choco to know about an older version of a package.
 If the maintainer provides an update of 1.9.0 without also providing an update at or above your currently installed version, running upgrade later may put your installed software down to the version that is installed by the package.
 This is definitely not a situation you want to be in.